Syu: Career

 Visual kei band Aushvitz was formed in 2002 with Syu on guitar and vocals and his Valkyr bandmate Kyoichi on bass.
 They released their first single, "Akarui" (赤涙), in September of that year.
 It is with Aushvitz that Syu was free to do what he wanted to musically, and they had a theme of "violence, hardness, and extreme sorrow".
 He chose the name Aushvitz, a reference to the Auschwitz concentration camp, with the "hope it won't happen again" and wanting to "express my heart-rending feelings" and the members wore prison uniforms.
 In 2006, Galneryus drummer Jun-ichi joined.
 Although Syu announced in June 2006 that they would be changing their name with their next release, it was not until 2008 that the new name, Spinalcord, was unveiled and the single, "The Spinalcord", was released.
 They released their first album, Remember Me'Til Your Dying Day, on September 23, 2009.
 When asked about the future of Spinalcord in 2017, Syu expressed dissatisfaction with his vocals at the time, but said if he could achieve a quality of singing that would allow him to perform for an audience, he would like to.

 In 2003, Syu joined the Eizo Sakamoto-led Animetal as their new guitarist and moved from Osaka to Tokyo.
 He joined at the suggestion of producer Yorimasa Hisatake.
 He recorded four albums with them before they went on indefinite hiatus in 2006.

 On September 29, 2010, Syu released a cover album on HPQ titled Crying Stars -Stand Proud!-, covering songs from the 1980s and 1990s by Racer X, Yngwie Malmsteen, Arch Enemy and more.
 It features many guests including his Galneryus and Spinalcord bandmates, Eizo Sakamoto, and other well-known musicians like Panther.
 In 2014 Syu composed the music for "Biran no Kaze" (毘藍ノ風), which Ryuji Aoki sang as the opening theme song for the anime adaptation of Laughing Under the Clouds.

 Syu contributed significantly to the first solo album by Rami, 2016's Aspiration.
 Vap released Syu's instrumental solo album You Play Hard on November 9, 2016.
 It features Katsuji (Animetal, Gargoyle) and Yasuhiro Mizuno (Saber Tiger) in addition to Galneryus members.
 Syu's album Vorvados was released on January 23, 2019, by Warner Music Japan.
 It features collaborations with guest vocalists such as Fuki (Unlucky Morpheus), Sono (Matenrou Opera) and Dancho (Nogod), and English musician Jacky Vincent.
 In 2020, Syu was one of many metal musicians from around the world who contributed to a cover of Deep Purple's "Burn" for the Metal For Kids United charity organization.

+After 20 years, Animetal reunited for a 30th anniversary tour in 2026.